-Because generally accepted accounting principles requires state appropriations to be presented as non-operating revenues, the College incurred a loss from operations in FY22 and FY21.
+Because generally accepted accounting principles require state appropriations to be presented as non-operating revenues, the College incurred a loss from operations in FY23 and FY22.
 The Massachusetts Board of Higher Education presets tuition rates, and the College's Board of Trustees sets fees and other charges.
 Commonwealth appropriations to the College made up the loss from operations not made up by tuition and fees.